Solntsevo (Moscow Metro)

-Solntsevo is a station on the Kalininsko-Solntsevskaya line of the Moscow Metro.
-It opened On August 30, 2018 as part of line's Ramenki-Rasskazovka extension.
+Solntsevo (Russian: Солнцево) is a station on the Kalininsko-Solntsevskaya line of the Moscow Metro.
+It opened On August 30, 2018, as part of line's Ramenki-Rasskazovka extension.

 The station is in the Solntsevo District of Moscow.
 The name Solntsevo dates to 1938 when a dacha community was built on the site.
 Solntsevo was absorbed by the city of Moscow in 1984.